adrianescutia/adrianes/_snippets/kubernetes/listing-all-resources-in-kubernetes.md

   - Kubernetes
 ---

+# Listing All Resources in Kubernetes

+Two quick and easy options of listing all the resources deployed in Kubernetes.

-Setting a default namespace (optional):
+Setting a **default namespace** (optional):
 `kubectl config set-context --current --namespace=my-namespace`

 ## Option 1